 Limi Valley Trek

-Limi Valley trek leads to the farthest corner of Western Nepal close to Tibet where you find the Tibetan Buddist culture.
+Limi Valley trek leads to the farthest corner of Western Nepal close to Tibet.
 Limi Valley is situated in Humla district also known as the “district in the other side of the Himalayas”.
-Limi Valley Trek is a rare opportunity to know about the culture, tradition and life style of the Bhotia people residing in the High Himalayas.
+Limi Valley Trek is a rare opportunity to know about the culture, tradition and life style of the Bhotia people.
+Mostly, you find the Tibetan Buddhist culture and tradition in this part of Nepal.
 People living here have the relationship of the ‘bread and bride’ with the Tibet as it is close to Tibet.

-Trekking to Limi Valley starts from Simikot Airport where you can reach via a flight to Nepalgunj and then Simikot from Kathmandu.
+Trekking to Limi Valley starts from Simikot Airport where you fly from Kathmandu via Npalgunj.
 During the trek to Limi Valley, you have to cross two passes: Nara La (4,580m) and Nyalu La (4,990m).
-The major attractions to the valley are villages on top of hills and a variety of wildlife like marmots, wolves,, blue sheep, etc. Due to the existence of the 11th –century Halji Rinchenling Monastery, it is like traveling back to time during Limi Valley Trek.
+The major attractions are top hill villages and a variety of wildlife like marmots, wolves, blue sheep, etc. Due to the existence of the 11th –century Halji Rinchenling Monastery, it is like traveling back to time.

 Trekking Types in Nepal:

-Trekking in Nepal is a wonderful journey moving lowlands and highlands in country’s different destinations like Everest Base Camp Trek, Annapurna Circuit Trek, etc. Trekking in Nepal has three categories that the trekkers can choose any in their comfort and desire.
-Nepal trekking, trekking package, trekking cost and trekker’s payment ability determine the trekking type in Nepal.
+Trekking in Nepal is a wonderful journey moving lowlands and highlands in country’s different destinations.
+Trekking in Nepal has three categories that the trekkers can choose any in their comfort and desire.
+Nepal trekking, package, cost and trekker’s payment ability determine the type of trekking in Nepal.
 Short introduction of each type is given below:

 Teahouse trekking is trekking to Nepal’s different locations where teahouses, hotels and lodges provide lodging -fooding facilities to the trekkers.
 Teahouses are small hotels the local people open and run for helping the travelers in different night stay stations.
 If you choose teahouse trekking, you need not carry lodging and fooding items except your personal items.
 You can find from teahouses to 5 star hotels at different stops in Nepal’s different locations.
 Teahouse trekking gives you opportunity to taste local typical cuisines and an ordinary sleep in those small hotels.

 Camping trekking is generally done to the area where there are no teahouses, hotels and lodges.
-Camping trekking is more interesting than teahouse trekking for the trekkers who love enjoying eating and sitting in wilderness and picturesque mountain view.
+Camping trekking is more interesting than teahouse trekking for the trekkers who love enjoying eating and sitting in wilderness.
 Camping trekking requires a crew consisting of a guide, assistant guide, porter, cook, kitchen helper, camp helper and a manager.
 The crew will carry food, fuel, trekking and camping equipments for camp trekking.
 Camp trekking is useful towards the destination far from teahouse areas.

 1. How can I choose trekking in Nepal?